Steveiscreative/steveiscreative.github.io/_posts/2015-10-29-developing-a-mean-application-part-3.markdown

 ---
 title:  "Developing a MEAN application, Part III"
-description: The last of a three part series.
-In this post we'll be going over the Angular portion of the application.
+description:
 categories: javascript, frontend, application development
 date: 2015-10-29
 ---

 Three words.
 "About...Damn...Time..."

 It has been a while since I've written anything.
 Not only have I've dedicated time to publish a post every Thursday, but now I can finally alleviate the guilt of me not posting anything on a regular basis.
 Horray!
 So without further ado, here's the last and final post of this series.

 Today, I'll be going over the the Angular portion of this application.
 To be frank, as I started developing this portion of the application, I notice major flaws in thinking and functionality of this app.
 Instead of going back an editing past post and functionality, I've decided to keep what I have and build out the functionality as planned in the previous post.
 And while it was painful to keep everything completely as is, I treated this as an experience to learn from and next time I won't make the same mistakes as before... hopefully.

 So we've reached the conclusion of this three part tutorial of building a "MEAN" Application.
 And if you haven't read parts one and/or two, I'd highly recommend reading them; the links are below.
 In this post, If you'd like to skip ahead and go through the source code, then that's available on my [github account][github].

 So, let get started.

 ## Folder Structure
 When starting applications, I always start with (and oddly spend the most time on) folder structure and this project isn't any different.
 After some research on different approaches for structuring Angular applications, I landed on a folder structure that separates the application by components.
 In this simple example, components are the different views along with they're respective controllers.
 I've also added a common folder to house functionality that's share throughout the application.

 ```
 |- src